sguox002/leetcode/leetcode-all.md

 - algorithm in array applied in tree.
 - tree is a special graph.
 - binary tree, BST, n-ary tree

+<<-427	Construct Quad Tree    		62.0%	Medium
+topleft,topright,bottLeft,bottRight
+if the cell has all the same value, then it is a leaf with value else we need to divide into 4 cells and recursively build them.
+->>

+<<-429	N-ary Tree Level Order Traversal    		65.9%	Medium	->>
+<<-428	Serialize and Deserialize N-ary Tree    		60.6%	Hard
+serialization needs include number of children for each node.
+->>

+<<-431	Encode N-ary Tree to Binary Tree    		73.9%	Hard
+idea: the first children as the left, all the other children connected as the right., decode reverse the process.
+->>

 <<-437	Path Sum III    		47.7%	Medium
 find number of path with sum=target, the path does not need from root to leaf, but any downpath is good.